Conducted by Joyce Reinhardt Larson (JL)

 BA: Get married.

 JL: Right away you got married?
-Who did
+Who did you marry?

 BA: John Aman.